 In addition to big name chains, Phoenix also has many small boutiques which carry handpicked items from various fashion lines.
 Bunky Boutique and Frances are two of such boutiques which carry designs from a lot of local designers as well as hard to find national brands.

-Things to Do – Dining
+Things To Do In Phoenix – Dining

 Phoenix is heaven for foodies.
 Whether you want to try Indian, Chinese, Mexican, Italian, Vietnamese or the delicious local delicacies, there are a number of restaurants serving various cuisines.
 There are also a growing number of restaurants serving ethnic delights such as Ethiopian, Salvadoran and many others for fine dining or quick snacks.
 Gorgeous warm weather all year round also gives you the option of enjoying food under the stars all year long.